vladaeloaiei/cinema-spring/README.md

 # cinema-spring
-This is a minimal cinema project build with spring from scratch
+This is a minimal cinema project built with spring from scratch